 Does the software run on Chromebooks?

 The Crumble software currently works on Windows, MacOS and Linux (including the Raspberry Pi).
-A web-based version that will run on Chromebooks is planned for late 2017.
+A web-based version that will run on Chromebooks is planned for 2018.

 Does the software run on smartphones or tablets?